About OpenAI and GPT

 The temperature

-is the sampling temperature to use, varying between 0 and 1.
-Use 1 for creative applications, and 0 for well-defined answers.
+is common to all functions and is used to fine tune the sampling temperature, varying between 0 and 1.
+Use 1 for creative applications, and 0 for well-defined straight answers.

 If you're doing tasks that require a factual answer (e.g. country populations, capitalize text), then 0 (the default) is a better fit.
 If you're using the AI for tasks where there aren't definite answers - such as generating text, summarizing text, or translating - then experiment with a higher temperature